muratk5n/thirdwave/en/README.md

 ---

-*Dune* wasn't cuck.
-In fact they reversed some damage done elsewhere;
-Oscar Isaac was cucked on Disney Star Wars, they uncucked him.
-Movie had freaking Thanos.
-Momoa, obviously.
-Great cast, and it was pretty balanced ..

----

 TDB: "Margaret Atwood, the celebrated author of feminist dystopian novel The Handmaid’s Tale, angered some of her fans this week when she tweeted out an op-ed by another writer titled, 'Why can’t we say